mpaf/pingdom_clone/README.md

 ##Design considerations:

 ### Distributed checks
-  - Content might be different when accessing from different regions (e.g. fsecure website redirects to Finnish content in Finland, not outside)
+  - Content might be different when accessing from different regions
   - Centralized data repository (database) used to synchronize the times from every checking server
   - Separate web server from check loops.
   - Sync site data across time-zones.